ankitv1004/de_task/README.md

 **Steps to run**
 1. Copy all the scripts in dag folder
 2. Pip Install pymongo, pyodbc,pyodbc sql server driver, pandas
+3. Data is already inserted in source db
-3. Trigger etl_dag from airflow web UI.
+4. Trigger etl_dag from airflow web UI.

 Note